 Founded by theatre maker Alan Dix and based in Bradford, 509 Arts has worked for over 25 years as both a production and consultancy company.
 It aims to create inspiring and accessible routes for communities and artists through exemplary productions that are relevant to their experiences and life stories.
-Programmes that have access, participation and engagement at their core frame much of the company’s work.
+Programmes that have access, participation and engagement at their heart frame much of the company’s work.

 Since 2011, 509 Arts has often used testimony to shape creative thinking about subjects that resonate: My Last Car (‘car love meets climate change’) for the Cultural Olympiad, Bike Story (‘life on two wheels’) for the Tour de France Grand Depart (11 outdoor locations, audiences of 2,500) and Landlines & Watermarks (‘a landscape and people shaped by water’) in response to the Calderdale floods.
 Calderland, the folk opera at the heart of the project, won a 2018 Royal Philharmonic Society Award.

 509 Arts is deeply committed to producing work in Yorkshire and the North of England to create projects that capture the public imagination and uses the very best teams to make this happen.

 Alan Dix set up 509 Arts in 1995, following successful careers in both theatre and education.
 Since that time the company has worked throughout England with arts organisations, public sector bodies, private businesses and the voluntary sector to develop, produce, manage and assess cultural programmes and projects of all kinds.